xiejuncs/cross-document-coreference-resolution/README.md

 cross-document-coreference-resolution
 =====================================
+README

+Jun Xie(xie@eecs.oregonstate.edu)

-Design algorithms for cross document coreference resolution
+This is a cross document coreference resolution system written in java.